OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

-distinction why a piece of information is not available; it might be because of an active withdrawal of information by the patient, a missing value, a value that is not defined or standardized in some way, or the absence of a mapping record in CONCEPT\_RELATIONSHIP.
+distinction why a piece of information is not available; it might be because of an active withdrawal of information by the patient, a missing value, a value that is not defined or standardized in some way, or the absence of a mapping record in `CONCEPT\_RELATIONSHIP`.
 Any such concept is not mapped, which corresponds to a default mapping to the Standard Concept with the concept ID = 0.